Nickynoir/Nickynoir/README.md

 - 👋 Hi, I’m @Nickynoir
 - 👀 I’m interested in ...
 Gaming, Cosplay, Listening to music, etc...
 - 🌱 I’m currently learning ...
 HTML, CSS, JS.
 - 💞️ I’m looking to collaborate on ...
-UI/UX, Gaming and Front-End
+UI/UX, Front-End, iOS Dev, Gaming
 - 📫 How to reach me ...
 Right here!
 Well, Atleast for now.
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
-G'raha tia is best boy!
+Cat Noir is my favorite character! 💚🖤

 <!---
-Kronozonic/Kronozonic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Nickynoir/Nickynoir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->